pforret/blog.splashing/_topic/hardware/samsung.md

 ---
 # Samsung

-Samsung Group, or simply Samsung, is a South Korean multinational manufacturing conglomerate  headquartered in Samsung Town, Seoul, South Korea.
+Samsung Group  is a South Korean multinational manufacturing conglomerate headquartered in Samsung  Digital City, Suwon, South Korea.
 It comprises numerous affiliated businesses, most of them united under the Samsung brand, and is  the largest South Korean chaebol .
-As of 2020, Samsung has the eighth highest global brand value.Samsung was founded by Lee Byung-chul  in 1938 as a trading company.
+As of 2020, Samsung has the eighth-highest global brand value.Samsung was founded by Lee Byung-chul  in 1938 as a trading company.
 Over the next three decades, the group diversified into areas including food processing, textiles,  insurance, securities, and retail.
 Samsung entered the electronics industry in the late 1960s and the construction and shipbuilding  industries in the mid-1970s; these areas would drive its subsequent growth.

 ## Unsplash photos